GMP clearance Sponsor Information Dashboard (SID)

 The graphs below illustrate the trend of GMP Clearance applications over time.
 Further details on actual numbers can be read from opening the drop-down menu under each graph.

 Figure 1 shows the trend of the total number of CV applications in our lodgement queue over the past 12 months.
-The total peaked at around 2500 in Q4 2024 and has since steadily reduced.
-The steep drop at the beginning of Q3 2025 was due to the backlog reduction strategy.
-Since the backlog reduction strategy was introduced, the rate of reduction has also increased as expected.
+The total number of CV applications steadily reduced in 2025, with a steep drop at the beginning of Q3 2025 due to the backlog reduction strategy.
+Since the backlog reduction strategy was introduced on 1 July 2025, the rate of reduction has also increased as expected.
+Since Q2 2025, the total number of applications reduced from 2,294 applications to 1,342 to date, which equates to a reduction of ~41%.

 The vertical axis represents the total number of GMP clearance applications within the TGA’s application lodgement system.